Skip to main content

 Inspecting Flows and Results

 Metaflow provides a client API that is used to inspect results of past runs.
 It is particularly well suited to being used in notebooks.
+If you want to run flows in notebooks or in other apps, see Managing Flows.

 This document provides an overview of the client API.
 See the complete API in the Client API reference page.